futurerealitylab/FRL.IO/README.txt

 3) **Guide**

-This support library requires the SteamVR SDK for Unity.
+This support library requires the SteamVR SDK for Unity and Holojam.

 All scripts that want to use this library should include:

 using FRL.IO;

+For Holojam support, please using the Scripting Define Symbol "HOLOJAM".

 How to get set up:
  - Drag the [Camera Rig] Prefab library into the scene.